jzr99/jzr99.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Master student at ETH Zurich
+subtitle: Incoming PhD Student at Oxford
 # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile: